heaven7/wsl/README.md

 ## Contributing
 Contributors are very welcome.
-There are many things you can help with, including finding and fixing bugs, creating examples for the examples folder, contributing to improved design or adding features.
+There are many things you can help with, including finding and fixing bugs, improving packages, contributing to improved design or adding features.
 Some guidelines below:

 * **Questions**: Please post to Stack Overflow and tag with `wsl` : http://stackoverflow.com/questions/tagged/wsl.